Reach-Above/reach-above.github.io/mapathon.md

     {
             id: 'Uxbridge Bike Park',
-            title: 'We travel a bit further simetimes to the Uxbridge Rotary Bike Park',
+            title: 'We have a blast at the Uxbridge Rotary Bike Park',
             image: './mapathon/BP_Evan.gif',
-            description: 'There are no GPS tracks here, but we love riding the pump track in Uxbridge.',
+            description: 'There are no GPS tracks recorded, but trust us, there would be lots of lines here.',
             location: {
                 center: [ -79.12724, 44.12500],
                 zoom: 17.35,